 To everyone except teachers, that is.
-As I wrote back in March, this defined contribution plan would have been better for the vast majority of Colorado teachers.
+As I wrote at the time, this defined contribution plan would have been better for the vast majority of Colorado teachers.
 But no. The state’s teachers unions fought to preserve the existing defined benefit pension system and adamantly opposed giving teachers a choice over their retirement.
-The final bill will raise contribution rates and lower cost-of-living adjustments for current teachers, and teachers hired after 2020 will get an even worse pension plan.
+As a result, all teachers are stuck facing higher contribution rates and lower cost-of-living adjustments, and teachers hired after 2020 will get an even worse pension plan.

 This is not a new trend.
 Colorado has been raising contribution rates and cutting teacher retirement benefits since 2005.
 By 2020, they will essentially have six tiers of benefits based on when the employee started their service.
 Five of those tiers were created since 2005, and each tier is worse than the one that came before it.